xmaslo/log-signing-mpc/README.md

    **Verification:** `python verification.py <threshold> <number_of_signatures_to_verify> <number_of_trials>`.

-For **key generation**, you have to specify the number of servers your schemes use, the number of trials of tests you want to run, and where the keys will be generated since they need to be deleted to generate them repeatedly (NOTE: this currently, it only works on non-docker deployment because I did not find a good way to remove keys from the containers).
+For **key generation**, you have to specify the number of servers your schemes use, the number of trials of tests you want to run, and where the keys will be generated since they need to be deleted to generate them repeatedly (Note: this currently, it only works on non-docker deployment because I did not find a good way to remove keys from the containers).

 For **signing**, you have to specify the threshold of the scheme, test type, number of logs to sign, and the number of trials.